payalpt/AAI-590-capstone-canadian-health/README.md

 # AAI-590 Capstone: Multi-Disease Outbreak Forecasting with Temporal Deep Learning

-**Project Team:** Carrie Little, Payal Patal, Dean P. Simmer **Course:** AAI-590 — Applied AI Capstone | University of San Diego, M.S.
-Applied AI **Final Deadline:** April 13, 2026
+**Team:** Carrie Little, Payal Patel, Dean P. Simmer

+**Course:** AAI-590 — Applied AI Capstone | University of San Diego, M.S.
+Applied AI

+**Final Deadline:** April 13, 2026

+## Overview

+This project investigates whether short-term disease incidence can be forecast at the province level in Canada using historical weekly surveillance data.
+We compare a clasical statistical baseline (ARIMA) with a deep learning approach (LSTM) to evaluate how well each method predicts weekly disease activity on held-out test data.

+Our final project focuses on three diseases: **influenza, measles, and pertussis (whooping cough)**.
+Using weekly province-level case data, we build forecasting datasets, train both models, compare error metrics, and validate aggregated outputs against Public Health Agency of Canada (PHAC) reference totals.
+The goal is to better understand which modeling appraoch is more useful for short-term public health forecasting and how performance varies by disease.

 ## Research Question

-> Can we accurately forecast short-term disease incidence (4–8 weeks ahead) across Canadian provinces using historical weekly case counts, and does a deep learning approach (LSTM or Transformer-based) outperform classical baselines such as ARIMA or Prophet?
+Can short-term disease incidence be forecast accurately across Canadian provinces using historical weekly case counts, and does a deep learning model such as LSTM outperform a classical baseline such as ARIMA?

 **Forecast horizon:** 4–8 weeks ahead

 **End users:** Provincial/federal public health agencies (e.g., PHAC), epidemiologists, health system planners

-## Datasets
+## Data
+This project uses Canadian infectious disease surveillance data prepared for time-series forecasting.

+### Primary data source:
-### Primary: CANDID / IIDDA
+- **CANDID / IIDDA weekly notifiable disease data**

 The **Canadian Notifiable Disease Incidence Dataset (CANDID)** contains 934,010 unique incidence records spanning 1903–2021, covering 317 diseases across 13 Canadian provinces and territories.
 Data is accessed via the [IIDDA REST API](https://math.mcmaster.ca/iidda/api/).